JSGe-AI/ProGIS/README.md

 # ProGIS
-This is the code for our work "ProGIS: Prototype-Guided Interactive Segmentation for Pathological Images."
+This is the code for our work "ProGIS: Prototype-Guided Interactive Segmentation for Pathological Images" (currently under update).